Office of Climate Change

 Traditional rulemaking is another important tool for mitigating GHG emissions.
 The office worked with the Division of Air Resources to develop regulatory performance standards for CO2 emissions for new and existing stationary sources, including electric power plants, very large boilers, and gasification systems.

 The outlines of the state's GHG emissions inventory are widely known: the bulk of these gases are generated in roughly equal parts by transportation, space heating/cooling for buildings, and electric power production.
 To cost-effectively mitigate GHG emissions, however, more detailed emissions assessments are needed.
 The Office is promoting voluntary emissions reporting by New York facilities, through a national nonprofit group, The Climate Registry.
 New York serves on the Board of Directors of The Climate Registry, along with representatives from thirty-eight other US states, eight Canadian provinces, six Mexican states, three native tribes and the District of Columbia.
 The Climate Registry recently released its protocol for emissions reporting, which will provide accurate and consistent emissions inventory data to ensure that emissions reductions are equitably shared.
 The department has committed to inventory and report its own emissions under The Climate Registry protocol.

-The Office is responsible for evaluating the feasibility and benefits of alternatives to fossil-fuel technology and of other mitigation and adaptation approaches.
+The Office is responsible for evaluating the feasibility and benefits of clean energy alternatives to fossil-fuel technology and of other mitigation and adaptation approaches.
 Among technologies being evaluated are costs and benefits of liquid and solid biofuels, reductions in vehicle miles traveled, and carbon capture and sequestration (CCS).

 The Office of Climate Change aims to integrate a climate change element into the decision making and practices of governments, public and private institutions, businesses and individuals across the state.
 Through the Office of Climate Change, New York participated in the 2007 United Nations Climate Change Conference, and continues to work with the International Carbon Action Partnership, an organization of governments actively operating or developing cap and trade programs.